 Core features of Atlassian Intelligence

-Let's break down what the AI can actually do inside the Atlassian Analytics tool.
-While these features sound impressive, how they perform in the real world can be a bit of a mixed bag.
+Let's break down what the AI can do inside the Atlassian Analytics tool.
+These features provide a solid foundation for data-driven teams in 2026.

 Generating SQL queries from natural language

 This feature lets you ask for data in plain English instead of writing code.
-For example, you could type something like, "show me all high-priority issues updated last week," and the AI is supposed to spit out a perfect SQL query.
+For example, you could type something like, "show me all high-priority issues updated last week," and the AI helps generate a corresponding SQL query.

 Getting automated chart insights